The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 A sudden change in diet

-A sudden change in diet is one of the most common causes of diarrhea in dogs.
-Consider the last thing you fed your dog.
-Was it a new brand of food?
+If your dog has bad gas suddenly, ask yourself if you fed them a new food recently.
+One of the most common causes of diarrhea in dogs is a sudden change in diet.
+Did you just switch to a new brand of food?
 Did the dog enjoy a buffet dinner from the trash can?
-New dog food recipes, treats, human foods, and spoiled food can induce putrid-smelling gas and soft stools.
+New dog food recipes, treats, human foods, and spoiled food can induce sudden smelly farts and soft stools.

 Transition into new dog foods slowly